Life is beautiful and filled with so much good and love and bliss.

 Fill your head with the stars in the sky, the crashing waves of the ocean, the pulse of your light, the roots of trees, the pure and perfect bliss of a child, the quiet beauty of the sunrise, and let EVERYTHING else go…

-Sometimes surrender looks like a cold beer and a cigarette, sometimes it’s more subtle in the form of big breaths in and a long breaths out.
+Sometimes surrender looks like a cold beer and a cigarette.
+Sometimes it’s more subtle, like in the form of deep breaths in and long breaths out.

 Maybe surrender is french fries and a good laugh.

 We’re all on this planet doing the very best we can.
-Sometimes our best is a brilliant masterpiece, and sometimes our best is getting out of bed in the morning.
+Sometimes our best is a brilliant masterpiece and sometimes our best is just getting out of bed in the morning.

 Leave the outcomes to the universe, untangle yourself from your control, and practice the art of not being attached.
-A weight will lift and you will become lighter.
+A weight will lift and you’ll become lighter.

 After that, get your ass to a yoga class and surrender on the mat.
-You will feel a million times lighter.
+You’ll feel a million times lighter.

 Elizabeth Andes-Bell has made it her life’s work to teach healing through yoga.